wmshockey/marbles/README.md

 The Ruby on Rails and MySQL backend runs on an Linux CentOS server version 7.

-Pulling the entire repository from GIT will contain everything needed to install the application except for one file.
-There is a local_env.yml file in the config directory tha contains the various passwords needed to access the database and to send out the necessary email notifications through an account using GMAIL.
+Cloning the entire repository from GIT will contain everything needed to install the application except for one file.
+The environment variables that need to be set up are:

+For the MySQL database access:
+MARBLES_DB_USERNAME
+MARBLES_DB_PASSWORD
+For the GMAIL email account to handle user account notifications:
+GMAIL_USERNAME
+GMAIL_PASSWORD

 The devise gem is used to manage user authentication.